anaghaindulal/taor_project/README.md

-# Operational research for University timetable
+# Operational Research for University Timetable
 Topics in Applied OR Project